azugo/website/content/goimport/core.md

 searchHidden: true
 ---

-This is the URL of the import path for [Azugo](http://github.com/azugo/core).
+This is the URL of the import path for [Azugo Core](http://github.com/azugo/core).

 <!--more-->